 Transfer credit from all available sources cannot exceed 93 units.
 A minimum of 30 units must be completed at Golden Gate University.
 Specific articulation references are available at www.ggu.edu/admissions/undergraduate/transfers/.
-This site includes information on pre-approved courses and their equivalent Golden Gate course from over 100 colleges and universities located world-wide.
+This site includes information on pre-approved courses and their equivalent Golden Gate course from over 100 colleges and universities located worldwide.
 If the institution you attended is not in this list, please contact the Admissions Office at GGU.

-Associate of Arts (AA) or Science (AS) Block Transfer:
+Associate of Arts (AA) or Science (AS) Block Transfer

 Students with a completed Associate of Arts (AA) degree or an Associate of Science (AS) degree from a regionally accredited college or university at the time of admission may be eligible for a block transfer program of 60 units that completes many of the general education and liberal studies core requirements in the GGU bachelor's degree programs.
-Information regarding articulated associate of arts block transfers can be found at www.ggu.edu/admissions/undergraduate/transfers/.